mzattera/v4j/docs/008/index.md

 # Abstract

 Following the work described in [Note 005](../005) and [Note 007](../007), I created a grammar for words in the Voynich.
-This grammar covers more than 60% of the tokens (21% of terms) in the concordance version of the manuscript.
+This grammar covers almost two thirds of tokens (62% of tokens, or 21.6% of terms) in the concordance version of the manuscript.
 Moreover, it is the best grammar created so far accordingly to the F-Score, a standard measure widely adopted to quantify performance of classifiers.

-In this note I use the terms "model", "graph", "grammar", "state machine", and "classifier" more or less interchangeably to indicate a representation of the inner structure of Voynich words as it is typically possible to move from one representation to an equivalent one (e.g. from a formal grammar to the equivalent state machine, to the graph depicting the machine, and all those can be viewed as classifiers, as explained below).
+In this note I use the terms "model", "graph", "grammar", "state machine", and "classifier" more or less interchangeably to indicate a representation of the inner structure of Voynich words, as it is typically possible to move from one representation to an equivalent one (e.g. from a formal grammar to the equivalent state machine, to the graph depicting the machine, and all those can be viewed as classifiers, as explained below).

 # Methodology

-I wrote some code [{1}](#Note1) that, starting from the list of terms in the concordance version of the Voynich (see [Note 001](../001)):
+I wrote some code [{1}](#Note1) that, starting from the list of terms in the concordance version of the Voynich (see [Note 001](../001)), creates a state machine which is described by the below grammar [{2}](#Note2); in this notation:

-  - Decompose these terms accordingly to the slot model (see [Note 005](../005)).

-  - Creates a graph connecting character in these terms; edges below a given weight (that is, that are not used by a high enough number of terms).
-This is similar to what has been described in [Note 007](../007) [{2}](#Note2).

-  - Removes edges in order to increase the F-Score for the corresponding classifier (see below).

-  - Merges some nodes deemed equivalent (e.g. all sequences of 'e' are made into a single node).

-  - Perform further optimizations to increase F-Score and remove edges with a given weight.

-The resulting state machine is described by the below grammar [{3}](#Note3); in this notation:

 ```
 S:
 	a,b, -> X,Y
 ```

-means that when the machine is in state S, it can emit any of the two string a or b and then enters in any of the two states X or Y. If we start from the initial state (`<BEGIN>`) and follow the evolution of the state machine through all possible paths ending with the final state (`<END>`) we will generate all the terms this model defines as terms in the Voynich.
+means that when the machine is in state S, it can emit any of the two strings a or b and then enters in any of the two states X or Y. If we start from the initial state (`<BEGIN>`) and follow the evolution of the state machine through all possible paths ending with the final state (`<END>`) we will generate all the terms this model defines as terms in the Voynich.
 Of course, this list does not match exactly the list of terms in the Voynich (that is, the Voynich vocabulary); how good this match is, it is discussed in the below sections of this note.